Watershed health sampling sites

 Reference sites give context to random sites

-We've handpicked 120 reference locations, so far, to represent least-disturbed conditions among three large-scale reference regions in the state.
-Sixteen of these sites, called the sentinel sites, coded SEN and indicated in the map below by black squares, are sampled annually and help us to estimate large-scale environmental trends.
-Our other grouping, the reference or ambient biological monitoring sites, are coded BIO and indicated by white circles.
+We've handpicked 121 reference locations, so far, to represent least-disturbed conditions among three large-scale reference regions in the state.
+Sixteen of these sites, called the sentinel sites, coded SEN and indicated in the map below by white circles, are sampled annually and help us to estimate large-scale environmental trends.
+Our other grouping, the reference or ambient biological monitoring sites, are coded BIO and indicated by blue circles.
 We visit these sites every three to four years.

-All of these reference sites help us define what is "healthy."
+All reference sites help us define what is "healthy."
 Continuing to sample these minimally impacted sites will allow us to maintain accurate standards of stream health.

 Contact information